I used to be a “yes” person. I didn’t even realize that no is a complete sentence.

 Sure, by saying no I may disappoint others.
 I may not be invited next time.
 I may feel left out.
 I may not be liked.

 But I will never lose myself again.

 I listen to my soul now because I no longer want to disappoint myself.
 Because I finally realize I have value and worth independent of what I can do or be for someone else.

 And I no longer depend on the judgments of others to define my own worth.

 I finally understand that my wants, needs, and desires matter.
-And I trust that I have what I need.
+And I trust I have what I need.
 Being liked by others is no longer my first priority.

 The irony of “yes”

 Ironically all those times I said yes to everyone else, I was saying no to myself.

 I said no to my hunger.
 I said no to my needs.
 I said no to expressing my thoughts or opinions.
 While YES poured out of my mouth to everyone else, inside was a very different battle.
 As I vomited YES to everyone around me, I gave myself a resounding NO to every question, want, need, or desire.